 The modern view of this lower bound is that it holds if the adversary can simulate $n+f$ parties.

-The ability to simulate a polynomial number of honest parties is trivial with a traditional poly-time adversary (assuming no PKI setup).
+A traditional poly-time adversary can trivially simulate many honest parties (without PKI).
 A key modern observation is that in the proof-of-work setting, an adversary controlling $f$ parties cannot simulate $n+f$ parties.
-So the FLM lower bound does not hold in these models.
-Indeed Byzantine Agreement may be possible even if there is no PKI setup (in the proof-of-work setting)!
+Thus, Byzantine Agreement may be possible without PKI in the proof-of-work setting!

 When nothing is known, anything is possible Margaret Drabble

 In this series of posts, we are revisiting classic lower bounds from the 1980s.
-Most of them focused on deterministic protocols and computationally unbounded adversaries.
-Part of our goal is to provide a more modern view that also considers randomized protocols and computational restrictions on the adversary.
+They mostly studied deterministic protocols with unbounded adversaries.
+We aim to give a modern view that also considers randomized protocols and adversaries with computational limits.

 In our first post we reviewed the classic lower for Partial synchrony.
 That lower bound turned out to be very robust, it holds even against a static adversary and even if there is trusted PKI setup.